artivis/manif/README.md

 The paper provides a thorough introduction to Lie theory, in a simplified way so as to make the entrance to Lie theory easy for the average roboticist who is interested in designing rigorous and elegant state estimation algorithms.

+You may also find the following video online,
+['Lie theory for the roboticist'][jsola-iri-lecture], a lecture given at [IRI-UPC][IRI-UPC].
 In a rush?
 Check out our [Lie group cheat sheet][cheat_sheet].

 It provides analytic computation of Jacobians for all the operations listed [below](#features).